Sunday, May 17, 2026

 countless hours.
 My maternal grandmother,

-Mabel Louise Van Meter, was among them, and
+Mabel Louise Van Meter, was among them.
+She

 was my chief inspiration for becoming a diarist